1 / 20

 D. A. Windshield wiper fluid, oil, coolant, and moisture or leaks

 It is best to check all your fluids during a pre-trip inspection, but the fluids you have to say are oil, coolant, power steering, and checking for moisture and leaks.

 A. B. Power steering pump, fuel pump, alternator, air compressor

-C. D. Power steering pump, alternator, air compressor, and water pump
+C. A. Power steering pump, fuel pump, alternator, water pump

 D. C. Fuel pump, alternator, air compressor, water pump

 It is best to check all your belt and gear driven components, but the power steering, alternator, air compressor, and water pump are all that appear on the CDL pre-trip.

 A. A. Proper level

 B. C. Not leaking